Transnasal Esophagoscopy (TNE)

 Esophagoscopy Services For Atlanta

-Transnasal esophagoscopy (TNE) literally means through-the-nose examination of the esophagus (the swallowing tube that connects the throat and the stomach).
-This is done by numbing one side of the nose with xylocaine and then sliding a small, soft flexible tube through the nose, bypassing the throat area, and going straight into the opening of the esophagus behind the larynx (voice box).
-TNE can be performed with patients awake and comfortable without putting them out (asleep or sedated) in any way.
+Transnasal esophagoscopy (TNE) translates to “through-the-nose examination” of the esophagus, which is done by numbing one side of the nose with xylocaine and then sliding a small, flexible tube through the nose; then bypassing the throat area, and going straight into the opening of the esophagus behind the larynx (voice box).
 The TNE examination is every bit as comprehensive and thorough as older more expensive and invasive methods that require sedation in a special endoscopy facility.
 In 2001, Dr. Koufman first reported a series of TNE patients.

-In the years since its introduction, TNE has not proliferated as rapidly as it should have.
-Unfortunately, the reasons for this have more to do with turf wars between medical specialists than the needs of patients.
+In the years since its introduction, TNE has not proliferated rapidly.
 At this point, there may be as many as 125 million Americans who need esophageal screening, and at present about 10 million esophageal examinations are performed each year, mostly by gastroenterologists in expensive facilities with the patients under sedation.
-The sedated (GI) endoscopy industry costs America more than $50 billion per year!
-TNE is the safer, less-expensive, and more accurate alternative.
+The sedated (GI) endoscopy industry costs America more than $50 billion per year; however, TNE is the safer, less-expensive, and more accurate alternative.

 Epidemic Acid Reflux, Barrett’s Esophagus, and Esophageal Cancer

-Acid reflux is a high-prevalence disease, which comes in two forms, laryngopharyngeal reflux (LPR) and gastroesophageal reflux disease (GERD).
-Typically, LPR patients have reflux during the day without having heartburn or esophagitis; whereas GERD patients tend to have heartburn and to reflux more at night than during the day.
+Acid reflux is a high-prevalence disease which comes in two forms: laryngopharyngeal reflux (LPR) and gastroesophageal reflux disease (GERD).
+Typically, LPR patients have reflux during the day without having heartburn or esophagitis; whereas GERD patients tend to have heartburn and reflux more at night.

-Acid reflux disease (GERD and LPR) has increased dramatically in the past 50 years; it has increased on average 4% per year.
-In 2010, we did a study to estimate the prevalence of reflux (GERD and LPR) in America.
-We found that 40% had reflux disease with 22% having GERD and another 18% (118/656) having LPR.
+Acid reflux disease has increased dramatically in the past 50 years, growing on average 4% per year.
+In 2010, we did a study to estimate the prevalence of reflux in America, finding that 40% had reflux disease with 22% having GERD and another 18% (118/656) having LPR.
 One of the most striking findings was that 37% of the 21-30 year-old age group had reflux.
-In the past, reflux was primarily a disease of overweight, middle-aged people.

-During the same 50 year period, esophageal cancer increased 800%; and in addition, it is now seven-times more deadly.
-Equally important, Barrett’s esophagus, the precursor to esophageal cancer) is now being seen in 7%-10% of people with LPR and GERD, that is patients with hoarseness, chronic cough, sore throat, and heartburn.
+During the same 50 year period, esophageal cancer increased 800%, and in addition, it is now seven-times more deadly.
+Equally important, Barrett’s esophagus, the precursor to esophageal cancer, is now being seen in 7%-10% of people with LPR and GERD; meaning patients with hoarseness, chronic cough, sore throat, and heartburn.
 Routine esophageal screening for both LPR and GERD patients is recommended.